-Having the right skills makes the very base of your resume but what gets the recruiter’s attention and helps get you hired is how well you fit the company.
-Fitting the brand image ticks a big checkbox and sets you apart from the crowd.
-Here are some ways to transform your resume to fit the company culture .
+Having the right skills makes the very base of your resume.
+But what gets the recruiter’s attention and helps get you hired is how well you fit the company.
+Fitting the brand image ticks a big checkbox.
+This sets you apart from the crowd.
+In this article, we will tell you how to come across as a cultural fit in your resume.

-Get to know about the company’s ethics and value priorities through their employee handbook, if available, and understand how they function by seeing if they are a strictly vertical organization or have a horizontal structure of working.
-Networking is key if you can find acquaintances or friends or acquaintances who work in the company or have worked there in the past, interact with them, and get to know what ideals the company has.
+Get to know about the company’s ethics and value priorities through their employee handbook, if available.
+And understand how they function by seeing if they are a strictly vertical organization or have a horizontal structure of working.
+Networking is key.
+Try to find acquaintances or friends or acquaintances who work in the company or have worked there in the past.
+Interact with them, and get to know what ideals the company has.

 2. Personalize your statements :

-When introducing yourself, writing your summary or when you list out your achievements try outlining your personality and how they helped you accomplish tasks and how it helped others.
+When introducing yourself, writing your summary or when you list out your achievements try outlining your personality.
+Mention how they helped you accomplish tasks and how it helped others.
 Make sure your values and priorities are parallel to the companies.
-Professional tone cover letters aren’t wrong but a little of yourself on the paper will make you stand out and with the right words, it may make the situation favorable for you.
+Professional tone cover letters aren’t wrong but a little of yourself on the paper will make you stand out.
+And with the right words, it may make the situation favorable for you.

-This is a little risky though, if you speak too much about yourself in a self-praising manner, it might make you look self-centered.
+This is a little risky though, if you praise yourself too much, it might make you look self-centered.
 Here, the rule of less is more is followed, just a little about yourself is appreciated.

 3. Make your resume buzzword free :